project-copacetic/copacetic/README.md

 `copa` is a CLI tool written in [Go](https://golang.org) and based on [buildkit](https://github.com/moby/buildkit) that can be used to directly patch container images given the vulnerability scanning results from popular tools like [Trivy](https://github.com/aquasecurity/trivy).

+For more details and how to get started, please refer to [full documentation](https://project-copacetic.github.io/copacetic/).

 ## Demo

 ![intro](demo/copa-demo.gif)